MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/policies-information-protection.md

 4. Create the file policy.

 > [!NOTE]
-> The ability to apply a classification label directly in Cloud App Security is currently only supported for Box, Google Workspace, SharePoint online and OneDrive for business.
+> The ability to apply a classification label directly in Defender for Cloud Apps is currently only supported for Box, Google Workspace, SharePoint online and OneDrive for business.

 ## Detect stale externally shared data